Adyen/adyen-sap-customer-checkout/README.md

 # changelog

+***2024-07-30***
+* Improvement: The plugin will log at startup which version is started
+* Improvement: Logout of cashier user will delete the standard terminal choice when using dynamic terminal choice is active
+* Bugfix: Setting a standard terminal when no receipt was open resulted in an error

+provided adyenplugin-1.0.24-FP18 - suitable for CCO FP18 to FP20
+provided adyenplugin-1.0.24-FP16 - suitable for CCO FP16 & FP17

 ***2024-04-12***
 * Improvement: Actual values of card payments are now entered automatically.
 Thus, there should be no discrepancies in the daily closing.
 * Improvement: Chosen standard terminal will be saved even after cashier logged out once.